Anand152002/CryptoAnalysis/README.md

 # CryptoAnalysis

-This about analu=ysing the growth trend in various Cryptocurrencies over the  period of Libraries like
+This about analu=ysing the growth trend in various Cryptocurrencies over a  period of  time.
+<br> Libraries like
 Numpy
 Pandas
-Matplotlib have been used. <br>
+Matplotlib have been used. </br>
 Results:

 ![image](https://github.com/Anand152002/CryptoAnalysis/assets/84716645/54bf4797-34f2-42fa-b797-bbb9452b66fd)